zzokm/gpa/README.md

 ## Live Demo

-You can try the calculator at: [https://zzokm.github.io/gpa/](https://zzokm.github.io/gpa/)
+You can try the calculator at: [https://zokm.me/gpa/](https://zokm.me/gpa/)

 ## How to Use

 ### Adding Courses Manually

 1. Enter your course name (optional)
-2. Select the number of credit hours (1-3)
+2. Select the number of credit hours (0-3)
-3. Choose a grade (default is A+)
+3. Choose a grade
 4. Click "Add Course"

 ### Importing Courses from the Portal